keyyuwan/podcastr/README.md

 ![](./public/favicon.png)

-Podcastr is an application that allows users to listen to podcasts episodes and read detailed information about each one.
+<strong>Podcastr</strong> is an application that allows users to listen to podcasts episodes and read detailed information about each one.

 ## 📸 Overview:
 ![](./public/gifs/pod1.gif)